thephez/dpp-spec/docs/data-contract.md

 # General Constraints

 **Note:** There are a variety of constraints currently defined for performance and security reasons.
 The following constraints are applicable to all aspects of data contracts.
-Unless otherwise noted, these constraints are defined in the platform's JSON Schema rules (e.g. [js-dpp data contract meta schema](https://github.com/dashevo/platform/blob/v0.22.0/packages/js-dpp/schema/dataContract/dataContractMeta.json)).
+Unless otherwise noted, these constraints are defined in the platform's JSON Schema rules (e.g. [js-dpp data contract meta schema](https://github.com/dashevo/platform/blob/v0.23-dev/packages/js-dpp/schema/dataContract/dataContractMeta.json)).

 ## Keyword

+**Note:** The `$ref`` keyword has been temporarily disabled since Platform v0.22.

 | Keyword | Constraint |
 | - | - |